Maro8879/progress-bar/README.md

 # progress-bar

-the progress bar allows us to observe ongoing changes in our program.
+The progress bar allows us to observe ongoing changes in our program.
 If you want to use my code feel free!